Once Upon a Time in Hollywood: Booth's fantasy

-Multiple critics interpreted Cliff Booth as an unreliable narrator when it came to him remembering his fight with Bruce Lee.
+Several critics interpreted Cliff Booth as an unreliable narrator when it came to him remembering his fight with Bruce Lee.
 "In the span of seconds" the fight "goes from being viewed by dozens of people to absolutely no one."
-The crowd just disappears which some believe shows the flashback to be a "false memory."
+The crowd just disappears which some believe shows the flashback to be a "false memory".
 The interpretation is that Booth is only remembering what he wants to and "the purpose of that scene is to show us we can't trust Cliff."

 Steven Hyden of Uproxx interpreted the ending of the film as a vision of Cliff Booth brought on through his consumption of LSD.
 Hyden proposes that when Booth smokes the acid-cigarette and says, "And away we go," it marks the beginning of his vision.
 He then leaves to take his dog Brandy for a walk, walking by the car of killers down the street who Hyden believes Booth sees in the car and recognizes from Spahn Ranch.
 This allows Booth's imagination to run wild thanks to the acid.
 He imagines the killers in the car talking about his and Dalton's show, Bounty Law.
 He then imagines a scenario that lets him play out his violent fantasies and allows Dalton to be a hero, using a flamethrower from a film he would never actually still own but which occupies a place in Booth's memory.
 Hyden writes that the ending is Booth's hallucinatory fantasy that allows him to stay employed by Dalton, while also allowing Dalton to be accepted by the New Hollywood elite, Sharon Tate.
 Also that in this fantasy Tate and members of the Manson Family are fans of Dalton, just as Booth is.

 Steven Boone of The Hollywood Reporter also commented on the ending feeling like Booth's fantasy.
 About the ending, he wrote "It's as if stuntman Cliff, a serene Hollywood foot soldier...was the editor here."
 Kyle Anderson theorized the ending is not only Booth's fantasy but Dalton's as well.
 He states that Booth's memory of fighting Lee is "his twisted recollection of an event that probably didn't happen."
 Anderson notes that "Cliff is a complete psychopath" whose life has amounted to menial labor, while "Rick [is] a washed-up loser."
 The ending is not "just a dream of what might have happened," it is Booth's and Dalton's dream.
-Booth gets to fulfill his hero fantasy and instead of Dalton losing his house and career he gets to be idolized and accepted by the "cool kids."
+Booth gets to fulfill his hero fantasy and instead of Dalton losing his house and career he gets to be idolized and accepted by the "cool kids".